Arslan-Codes097/LLMs-Comparison/README.md

-# Model Comparison — LLM Document Summarization + Tokenization Analysis
+# Model Comparison — LLM Document Summarization + Tokenization Analysis (Internship Task)

 ## Objective

-This project compares five LLMs on a document summarization task using an identical input document and prompt, then goes further to examine how each model's tokenizer, architecture, and design choices affect the output — per the brief to think like a researcher rather than just complete a checklist.
+This internship task compares five LLMs on a document summarization task using an identical input document and prompt, then goes further to examine how each model's tokenizer, architecture, and design choices affect the output.

 ## Models Tested